thedyingofthelight/AlignmentBenchmarking/README.md

 # Overview

 The datasets used in this project are publicly available at https://www.ncbi.nlm.nih.gov/sra.
 In this project, I utilized 3 E. Coli SRA Whole Genome Sequencing datasets for each of the 3 kinds of read types assessed (Illumina, Nanopore, PacBio).
 The .fastq and output .sam files are ridiculously large so I do not have them on this repo.
-The E. Coli reference genome I used is Assembly ASM584v2, which is strain K-12 susbtrain MG1655 with Accession code SAMN02604091.
+The E. Coli reference genome I used is Assembly ASM584v2, which is strain K-12 susbtrain MG1655 with Accession code SAMN02604091. <br /><br />

 **Illumina**